-Need an AC repair in San Antonio?
-And how must does it cost to repair an ac unit is first thing on your mind.
+Need an A/C repair in San Antonio?
+Is the cost to repair an A/C unit the first thing on your mind?

 The cost to repair an AC in San Antonio ranges from $130 – $3,000, with most homeowners paying around $215.